Jump To Section

 - Hire a production accountant.
 Entertainment payroll is a complicated job, so you'll need a certified public accountant trained in entertainment financing to take care of your company's accounting.
 Production accountants are trained to handle the constantly rotating crew that are common to the film production world, along with the various rules and regulations associated with the different entertainment unions.

 - Purchase production insurance.
 Accidents happen in film production—from crew members slipping on set to stunt performers getting injured while filming dangerous feats.
 In the event any unexpected incidents occur, you'll need a good insurance policy to protect you.

 - Produce proof-of-concept projects.
 When your company is initially starting out, you may want to produce some shorter and cheaper proof-of-concept samples to show off your company's voice and the capabilities of your team.
 Short films and TV pilot presentations (condensed pilots) can be selling tools for convincing studios and investors to finance full-length projects.

 - Build a website and create a social media presence.
 Hollywood players need to be able to find your company online, so hire a website designer to create a simple but informative website for your company.
 Less is usually more with production company websites—your contact info and brief examples of your work are usually all you need.
 It's important to have a social media presence as well, but until your company expands to have a constant stream of content, it may be unnecessary to hire someone specifically to run your social pages.

 Want to Learn More About Filmmaking?

-Become a better filmmaker with the MasterClass All-Access Pass.
+Become a better filmmaker with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by film masters, including David Lynch, Spike Lee, Jodie Foster, Martin Scorsese, and more.